|30 JUNE 2022 YEAR END PLANNING|

 From 1 July 2017 employees have been able to top up their employer contributions by making tax deductible personal contributions directly to their superannuation account – before doing so they should confirm the “space” available below the concessional contributions cap for the year and understand the consequences should they exceed that cap.

-Individuals claiming a tax deduction for personal superannuation contributions must complete the notice form and give it to their superannuation fund before the earlier of the date of lodging their 2021 income tax return or 30 June 2022.
-You must also receive an acknowledgement from the fund before lodging your 2021 income tax return.
+Individuals claiming a tax deduction for personal superannuation contributions must complete the notice of intention to claim a deduction form and give it to their superannuation fund before the earlier of the date of lodging their 2022 income tax return or 30 June 2023.
+You must also receive an acknowledgement from the fund before lodging your 2022 income tax return.

 Division 293 Tax